Balinese style gado gado rolls with sweet and spicy home made peanut sauce are a great vegan side dish or delicious snack.

 - 1-2 long red chillis sliced, see recipe notes

-- 2 tbsp kecap manis (sweet soy sauce)
+- 2 tablespoon kecap manis (sweet soy sauce)

-Add lime juice, taste and adjust seasoning with more lime juice and up to 1/2 tsp of salt as needed.
+- Add lime juice, taste and adjust seasoning with more lime juice and up to ½ teaspoon of salt as needed.

 - Gado gado roll ingredient quantities are estimated and flexible.